Alex Elmsley

+Early life and career

 He began practising magic in 1946, as a teenager.
 He studied physics and mathematics at Cambridge University; whilst there he was also secretary of the Pentacle Club.
 He was a patent agent, and later a computer expert, in his day job.
 Otherwise, he was an amateur card and close-up magician.
 He was awarded an Academy of Magical Arts Creative Fellowship in 1972.

 He created a number of well-known magic tricks, including The Four Card Trick, Between Your Palms, Point Of Departure and Diamond Cut Diamond.

-In 1975 he briefly toured the US giving a highly praised lecture known as the "Dazzle Card Act", which consisted of a magic act followed by a detailed discussion of routining.
+In 1975, he briefly toured the US giving a highly praised lecture known as the "Dazzle Card Act", which consisted of a magic act followed by a detailed discussion of routining.
 Notes on the lecture were released under the title Cardwork.
 Elmsley was the subject of The Collected Works of Alex Elmsley (vol. 1 1991, vol. 2 1994).

 He named the special count used in The Four Card Trick the ghost count, though it would later become known as the Elmsley Count.